junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The new swarm of light has fully flowed inside the body, Dean assumes that means Cas, with all his existence, has moved into his new home now, in his entirety.
 He reaches back for Cas's physical hand, waiting for a twitch in the fingers or a blink of the eyes, anything.

-Dean holds his breath, waiting, until his lungs protests.
+Dean holds his breath, waiting, until his lungs protest.
 He resumes the breath, sharp and uneven.
 Cas's body still doesn't show any sign of life.
 No rising chest, no breath, no heartbeat, no pulse.

 *You miss the timing, you're stuck with a corpse.* That was what Meg had warned him.